dagousket/cisreg/genome_ranges_toolkit/README.md

 # mapping_toolkit

 This repository contains scripts to help process genomic coordinates files (BED, GFF).
-It also include the script used to create the region overleap assignement for four non-coding layers (ATAC, RNA, ChIP).
+It also include the script used to create the region overlap assignement for four non-coding layers (ATAC, RNA, ChIP).

 ## gff_to_bed.py